ManageIQ/manageiq.org/site/_posts/2017-07-18-kicking-off-the-summer-edition.md

 ## New

 ### Bundler groups ([manageiq#15459](https://github.com/ManageIQ/manageiq/pull/15459))
-Ruby dependencies in ManageIQ's Gemfile are now bucketed in to [Bundler groups](http://bundler.io/v1.15/groups.html), which should allow us some immediate memory and boot improvements, better organization, and eventual extraction of dependencies to code providing that feature.
+Ruby dependencies in ManageIQ's Gemfile are now bucketed into [Bundler groups](http://bundler.io/v1.15/groups.html), which should allow us some immediate memory and boot improvements, better organization, and eventual extraction of dependencies to code providing that feature.
 You can read more about it in the PR description.